wlfcolin/file-downloader/README.md

 this is a powerful http-file download tool, my goal is to make downloading http file easily.

 **Usage:**
-* 1.add in dependencies of your module's build.gradle's(Gradle:)
+* 1.add in dependencies of your module's build.gradle(Gradle:)
 ``` java
 compile 'org.wlf:FileDownloader:0.1.0'
 ```

 * 2.init FileDownloadManager in your application's onCreate() method
 ``` java
 // 1.create FileDownloadConfiguration.Builder